Despite the War, Providing Informal Education in Myanmar

-In Vietnam today the Hmong have little access to education or to land for cultivation.
-Isolated by language and by geography, they typically live in great poverty on the fringes of society.
+Today in Vietnam, the Hmong have insufficient access to education or to land for cultivation.
+Isolated by language and geography, they typically live in great poverty on the fringes of society.
 Food for thought indeed, in the globally connected world of today.
+Children of the Mekong aims to support the Hmong people.

 “The Hmong still have no electricity.
 They live in basic houses which offer little protection against the heavy rains.
 Travel between their small villages is difficult because the roads are so narrow and in such a poor state of repair.
 Most over-40s do not know Vietnamese; they speak only their own language.”
-Sybille, sponsorship coordinator for Vietnam.

 Around one million in number, the Hmong (or H’mong) constitute the sixth biggest ethnic group in Vietnam (out of 54).
-Their culture attracts a lot of tourists, as does the mountainous area in which they live (spanning the North and Central Regions of the country), but the Hmong do not benefit in any way from the boosting tourism gives to the local economy.
+Their culture attracts a lot of tourists, as does the mountainous area in which they live (spanning the North and Central Regions of the country), but the Hmong do not benefit in any way from the boosting tourism that contributes to the local economy.

 Allies of the French in the First Indochina War, the Hmong have a reputation for being a warlike people, fiercely proud of their independence.
 But since 1975 they have been persecuted by the authorities in Vietnam and in Laos.
 With a culture of their own, they share little common ground with the Vietnamese government and are often subject to cultural ostracism, which sometimes escalates into downright persecution.